diodechain/diode-docs/content/docs/FAQ/how-do-i-use-a-different-wallet-for-the-diode-cli.md

 ---
 _schema: default
-title: How Do I Use a Different Wallet for The Diode CLI?
+title: How Do I Stake My Diode Tokens for Mining?
-nav_title: How Do I Use a Different Wallet for The Diode CLI?
+nav_title: How Do I Stake My Diode Tokens?
 nav_section: FAQ
-weight: 20034
+weight: 20035
 draft: false
 ---
-Use the -dbpath option.

-For example:

-`diode -dbpath=/home/pi/.config/diode2/private.db publish -public 80:80`
+You can use the console to add stake for your miner.
+The following example will stake 5 Diode, if available in your balance.

+To test if the transaction will work:

+`Shell.call_from(Diode.miner, Diode.registry_address, "MinerStake", [], [], value: Shell.ether(5))`

+To submit the transaction:

+`Shell.submit_from(Diode.miner, Diode.registry_address, "MinerStake", [], [], value: Shell.ether(5))`